agda/agda/doc/user-manual/language/cubical.lagda.rst

 Transport
 ---------

-While path types are great for reasoning about equality they don't natively let us transport or compose, which in particular means that we cannot prove the induction principle for paths.
+While path types are great for reasoning about equality they don't let us transport along paths between types or even compose path, which in particular means that we cannot prove the induction principle for paths yet.
 In order to remedy this we also have a builtin (generalized) transport operation and homogeneous composition.
 The transport operation is generalized in the sense that it lets us specify where the operation is the identity function

 .. code-block:: agda

   transp : ∀ {ℓ} (A : I → Set ℓ) (φ : I) (a : A i0) → A i1

-When calling ``transp A φ a`` Agda makes sure that ``A`` is constant on ``φ``.
+When calling ``transp A φ a`` Agda makes sure that ``A`` is constant on ``φ`` so that ``transp A i1 a`` is ``a`` definitionally.
 This lets us define regular transport as

 .. code-block:: agda

-  transport : {A B : Set ℓ} → A ≡ B → A → B
+  transport : ∀ {ℓ} {A B : Set ℓ} → A ≡ B → A → B
   transport p a = transp (λ i → p i) i0 a

 Combining the transport operation with the min operation lets us